-Goal 5 Expand the way we prepare for, respond to, and recover from disasters and the impacts of climate change to address protection of cultural resources.
+Goal 5.
+To protect cultural resources, expand the way we prepare for, respond to, and recover from emergencies and the impacts of climate change.

 This goal brings awareness to emergency management agencies about the presence of cultural resources on the landscape and precautions to take before, during, and after a disaster event to protect these resources.
 The goal also activates the historic preservation community to engage with local emergency managers to better prepare for, respond to, and recover from natural, environmental, and health emergencies.
 The approach to achieving this goal is through development of planning tools, training, and communication.
+Three strategies and associated actions help reach this goal.

-A. Assemble expertise and funding to create a toolbox of disaster planning resources and materials to help local governments, organizations, and property owners to prepare for, respond to, mitigate, and recover from disaster events.
+A. Assemble expertise and funding to create a toolbox of disaster-planning resources and materials to help local governments, organizations, and property owners to prepare for, respond to, mitigate, and recover from disaster events.

-1. Draft and disseminate a model disaster plan directed to local emergency management planners, historic preservation agencies, and Tribal Historic Preservation Officer, to be Lead: Support: DAHP WA EMD, FEMA, NPS, AWA, CLGs, Tribal governments, THPOs, WMSP, higher education posted on www.dahp.wa.gov.
-Timeframe: Product: Ongoing Context documents posted on DAHP website 11.
-Continue effort to identify and establish incentives to encourage property owners to undertake work to retrofit historic properties for earthquake, flooding, wildfire, and other emergencies.
-Lead: Support: Timeframe: Product: DAHP Preservation incentive workgroup On-going Incentive packages and guidance 111.
+I. Draft and disseminate a model disaster plan directed to assist local emergency management planners, historic preservation agencies, and THPOs.
+Proponents: Product: DAHP, WA EMD, FEMA, NPS, CLGs, Tribal governments, THPOs, WMSP, higher education Model local disaster plan widely promoted and posted on dahp.wa.gov II.
+Continue effort to identify and establish incentives to encourage property owners to undertake work to retrofit historic properties for earthquake, flood, wildfire, and other emergencies.
+Proponents: Product: DAHP, preservation incentive workgroup Incentive packages and guidance 111.
 Continue and expand participation in local, state, and federal emergency management planning forums, such as the Washington Restoration Framework.
-Lead: Support: Timeframe: Products: WA Emergency Mgt.
-Division DAHP, FEMA, cultural resources disaster workgroup On-going Participation in EMD disaster planning forums and trainings
+Proponents: Products: WA EMD, DAHP, FEMA Ongoing participation in EMD disaster planning forums and trainings

-B. Design and implement a comprehensive outreach effort to provide information, "best practices" and "hands-on" training for protection of cultural resources in the event of a disaster.
+B. Design and implement a comprehensive outreach effort to provide information, "best practices," and "hands-on" training for protection of cultural resources in the event of a disaster.

-Ι. Plan and host workshops for emergency planners, responders, and cultural resource managers on protecting cultural and historic resources in the event of an emergency or disaster such as earthquake, flooding, fire, etc. Design and implement outreach to cultural resource property owners and occupants.
-Lead: Support: Timeframe: Product: DAHP NPS, AWA, CLGs, Tribal governments, THPOs, higher education Ongoing Trainings and guidance materials 11.
+I. Plan and host workshops for emergency planners, responders, and cultural resource managers on protecting cultural and historic resources in the event of an emergency or disaster, such as earthquake, flood, fire, etc. Design and implement outreach to cultural resource property owners and occupants.

+Proponents: DAHP, NPS, CLGs, Tribal

+governments, THPOs, higher

+education

+Product: Train

+Trainings and guidance materials

+II.
 Establish an ongoing program based on National Heritage Responders, to train a volunteer network with expertise in cultural resource management willing and able to respond following a disaster to conduct preliminary damage assessments, collect data, and monitor recovery efforts.

-Lead: Support: Timeframe: Product: DAHP EMD, FEMA, THPOs, WA Safe 2021 and Ongoing Trained volunteers for disaster response.
+Proponents: DAHP, EMD, FEMA, THPOs, WA

+Safe

+Product: Roster of trained volunteers for

+disaster response.